Mashpoe/vscode-heck/README.md

 ### 0.0.4

-Support for escaped newlines for strings
+Support for escaped newlines in strings